VRF Full Form – Virtual Routing and Forwarding

 VRF Full Form in Networking

 The VRF full form in networking is Virtual Routing and Forwarding.
-This is an IP (Internet Protocol) technology that permits the co-existence of multiple instances of a routing table inside the same router simultaneously.
+It is an IP (Internet Protocol) technology that permits the co-existence of multiple instances of a routing table inside the same router simultaneously.
 The routing table is globally applicable and suitable for all incoming traffic.

 What is VRF (Virtual Routing and Forwarding)?